aws-samples/api-gateway-websocket-saas-rate-limiting-using-aws-lambda-authorizer/README.md

      <li>Decrement the total number of connections for the tenant</li>
    </ol>
 8. Once all connections are closed the client will send an HTTP DELETE request to the Amazon API Gateway HTTP endpoint to remove the session.
-9. An AWS Lambda function is used to process all DynamoDB stream updates.
-This function will check for TTL events and remove connections for sessions that expire.

 ## Requirements
 1. <a href="https://maven.apache.org/">Apache Maven</a> 3.8.1